-Overview

-Audit scope
+Overview Audit scope

-- The company is incorporated and based in Guernsey. - We conducted our audit of the financial statements from information provided by Northern Trust International Fund Administration Services (Guernsey) Limited (the "Administrator") to whom the Board of directors (the "Board") has delegated the administration functions.
-The company engages TwentyFour Asset Management LLP (the "Portfolio Manager") to manage the company's investment portfolio.
-We had significant interaction with both the Administrator and the Portfolio Manager during our audit. - We conducted all our audit work in Guernsey. - We tailored the scope of our audit taking into account the types of investments held by the company, the accounting processes and controls, and the industry in which the company operates.
+- The company is incorporated and based in Guernsey. - We conducted our audit of the financial statements based upon the financial records maintained by Northern Trust International Fund Administration Services (Guernsey) Limited (the "Administrator") to whom the Board of directors (the "Board") has delegated the administration functions of the company.
+The Board engages TwentyFour Asset Management LLP (the "Portfolio Manager") to manage the company's investment portfolio.
+We had significant interaction with both the Administrator and the Portfolio Manager during our audit. - · We conducted all our audit work in Guernsey. - We tailored the scope of our audit taking into account the types of investments held by the company, the accounting processes and controls, and the industry in which the company operates